dicebear/dicebear/README.md

 ![DiceBear Avatars](https://raw.githubusercontent.com/DiceBear/avatars/master/banner.svg?sanitize=true)

-Avatars allows you to create placeholder avatars.
+Avatars is an avatar placeholder library for designers and developers.
 You can choose between simple identicons and lovely designed characters.
 And best of all: We provide a simple and free HTTP API that you can use right away!

 https://avatars.dicebear.com